 Carefully cultivated over years of work, Maya's online social media accounts and blog are their life.
 Their integrity is of the utmost importance to them, their readers, and their contacts.
 Important research, data, and plans are kept on Maya's hard drives, and they fear that they could fall into unfriendly hands.
+To mitigate these risks:

-All of their online accounts are guarded by two-factor authentication.
+are guarded by two-factor authentication.
+Maya keeps track of what computers have accessed their accounts, and from where, with the security checkups offered by

-Maya keeps track of what computers have accessed their accounts, and from where, with the security checkups offered by Google and Facebook.
+Google and Facebook.